stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 ---
 layout: post
-title: An Overview of Singletons
+title: The Singleton
 description: >-
   Singletons, while one of easiest design patterns to understand, have a controversial existence.
   Some people hate them, while others love them.
-In this article, I a demostrate common implementations of the pattern, as well as explore the patterns love-hate relationship with programmers.
+In this article, I define what a Singleton is, demostrate common implementations of the pattern, and explore the patterns love-hate relationship with programmers.
 author: Stephen Czekalski
 categories: [design patterns]
 updated: